astridx/meinblog/content/posts/joomla/31joomla-ansicht-nach-kategorien.en.md

 > The category views in Joomla usually have a lot of other parameters.
 For example, I have ignored the subcategories and filters.
 This keeps the example clear.
 Look up in the core extensions what is important to you .

-> If your element is not displayed, it may be because you have set the parameter `show_name` to no for the element.
+> If your element is not displayed, it may be because you have set the parameter `show_name` to `no` for the element.

 <!-- prettier-ignore -->
 #### [components/com\_foos/tmpl/category/default_items.php](https://github.com/astridx/boilerplate/compare/t25...t26#diff-d08d72ea3e911a67f9ce50b0e543a953)

+To make the category view code clear, we work with layouts.
+In the template `components/com_foos/tmpl/category/default.php` we use the layout `joomla.content.category_default`.
+This in turn requires the `items` layout, which we implement in the file `components/com_foos/tmpl/category/default_items.php`.
+At first glance, this seems cumbersome.
+In practice, however, it has proven its worth.

 [components/com_foos/tmpl/category/default_items.php](https://github.com/astridx/boilerplate/blob/0d8c876d2435bb1cb38a62dd9a37880df9a3e178/src/components/com_foos/tmpl/category/default_items.php)